home catalog search luxury villas contact us find yourself in italy

 How is driving in Italy different?

-While the autostrada tends to be safer, less nerve-wracking than smaller roads and less expensive as far as gas and time are concerned, the toll free "superstradas" are often times more direct than the autostrada and offer views of the surrounding countryside that cannot be appreciate from the interstate.
+While the autostrada tends to be safer, less nerve-wracking than smaller roads and less expensive as far as gas and time are concerned, the toll free divided “superstradas” are often times more direct than the autostrada and offer views of the surrounding countryside that cannot be appreciated from the interstate.
 Look for them on a good roadmap (available at local Italian bookstores).
 They are often marked S.S.
-We recommend the TOURING CLUB ITALIANO green map for the different regions of Italy.
-They are nicely detailed for navigating the countryside.
+We recommend a good detailed map that you can find online or at your local bookstore.

 On the whole, the Italian drivers are aggressive and fast, but competent.
-Italian law forbids the use of cellphones while driving.
 Driving in Italy takes a great deal of concentration and it is necessary to be alert at all times.
 It is very important to have a navigator who reads the maps and signs and advises the driver.

 top of page